Contributors: Natalie Chau, Lisa Soroka, and Wren Keber

 - population make-up/payer mix (Commercial, Medicaid, Medicare)

 We will delve more in-depth into the necessary building blocks for value-based payment in a later installment of this series.
 We’re reviewing the different risk-bearing options for providers, including relative merits and reach considerations.
-Not sure what you mean by “reach considerations”?
 The appropriate required entity (physician, hospital, health system) for taking on well-managed risk will depend on the structural makeup of the particular option.

 The following table shows some of the more common risk-bearing vehicles, along with the initial level of risk ranging from low to high.